strblr/waymark/README.md

 }
 ```

 The `Navigate` component accepts the same navigation props as the `Link` component.
-You can pass route patterns, params, search parameters, and state:
+You can pass route patterns, path params, search params, and state:

 ```tsx
 <Navigate to="/users/:id" params={{ id: "42" }} search={{ tab: "posts" }} />